Matte Black - 4 Inch Barrel

 It is the kind of firearm that can go in a holster, backpack, or tackle box.

 This is a five shot revolver that helps keeps the frame and cylinder down to a practical carry size.
+It's a popular revolver, and plenty of leather holsters can be ordered to suit your carry needs.

 The trade off for the practical size is the expected recoil that takes some practice to manage.